TOTOleHero/warhammer-the-old-world-underground/Forces-of-fantasy/Amazon-EN-AI-converted.md

 Converted with some AI tools like ChatGPT, Gemini, claude.
-Used the convetion WAP Empire to TOW Empire as base.
+Used the convertion WAP Empire to TOW Empire as base.